go-petr/pet-bank/README.md

 ## Authorization rules

-1. The user can create an account only for him/herself
+1. Users can create an account only for themselves
-2. The user can get accounts that only he/she owns
+2. Users can get accounts that only they own
-3. The user can list accounts that only belong to him/her
+3. Users can list accounts that only belong to them
-4. The user can send money only from his/her own account
+4. Users can send money only from their own account
-5. The user can only refresh his/her own access token
+5. Users can only refresh their own access token

 ## Data model
 <img src='./docs/bank.png'/>